 - A minimum of two weeks booking time is recommended to secure availability.

 - Need a Quote?
 We have a handy instant quote function on our website so you can price out what types and how many you need before purchasing.

 - Consider your over 65 workforce and encourage them to visit their GP to access the high dose flu vaccines free of charge.
 Sonic HealthPlus will not be able to provide the high dose vaccines within their onsite vaccination program.

 - Make sure you read the Terms and Conditions carefully before you complete your booking.

-- For locations within the metro areas you can book your onsite and in clinic flu vaccination programs online.
-For multiple sites or rural and remote onsite vaccination programs, one of our flu coordinators will contact you to discuss your requirements and pricing options.
+- For locations within the metro areas you can request a quote for your onsite and in clinic flu vaccination programs online.
+For multiple sites or rural and remote onsite vaccination programs, one of our Flu Coordinators will contact you to discuss your requirements and pricing options.

-- Once you have completed your booking, a booking confirmation will be emailed to your supplied email address.
+- Once you have completed your booking request, a booking request confirmation will be emailed to your supplied email address.

-- One of our flu coordinators will be in touch to confirm your preferred booking time and date for your onsite program.
+- One of our Flu Coordinators will be in touch to confirm your preferred booking request time and date for your onsite program.